 There are six simple behaviors that could increase your tips: smiling, greeting, touching, squatting, writing thank you, and drawing happy faces.
 It is up to you to decide which of these behaviors you are most comfortable with, but there are a couple that you cannot ignore.

 There is no substitute for a good smile.
 Keeping a smile on your face at all times may be the easiest thing you can do to assure more regular and greater tips.
-I know, I know, it's hard to smile some days!
-And, sometimes, you don't to fake it, right?
-The customer might realize that you are just faking it anyway, so why bother.
-Well, its hard to fake a smile for long.
+I know, I know, it’s hard to smile some days!
+And, sometimes, you are suppose to fake it, right?
+But, the customer might realize that you are just faking it anyway, so why bother, and its hard to fake a smile for long.
 There comes a time when the mere act of smiling can actually change your mood, making a fake smile a real one!
 And, since it will positively affect the mood of the entire table-server interaction, everybody will become more smiley.

 Greeting Customer and Introducing Yourself by Name

 We expect that greeting customers and introducing yourself by name should increase tips.
-One study1, 3, tested greeting customers and introducing yourself by name at a Charlie Brown's Restaurant in Southern California.
+One study 3, tested greeting customers and introducing yourself by name at a Charlie Brown’s Restaurant in Southern California.

 Two-person parties coming into the restaurant were assigned to either an “name” group or a “no name” group.
 If a couple were in the name group, the waiter approached and said something like “Good Morning.
 My name is Kim, and I’ll be serving you this morning.
 Have you ever been to Charlie Brown’s for brunch before.
 If the couple was in the no-name group, the same basic greeting was used, except the waiter did not give her name.
 Greeting and introducing by name proved to cause much greater tips than in the no-name group, up to 23% opposed to 15%.
 Of course, the greeting must be genuine and friendly!
 It doesn’t matter what you say if you say it in a surly way.